Coded Computing for Distributed Graph Analytics: Introduction

 \section{Introduction}

-Graphs are widely used to identify and incorporate the relationship patterns and anomalies inherent in real-life datasets.
-Their adoption in a wide range of problems such as web search, intelligent recommendation systems, social behaviours and natural language processing have made graph processing indispensable.
+\IEEEPARstart{G}{raphs} are widely used to identify and incorporate the relationship patterns and anomalies inherent in real-life datasets.
 Their growing scale and importance have prompted the development of various large-scale distributed graph processing frameworks, such as Pregel~\cite{malewicz2010pregel}, PowerGraph~\cite{gonzalez2012powergraph} and GraphLab~\cite{low2012distributed}.

-The underlying theme in these systems is the ``think like a vertex'' approach \cite{mccune2015thinking} where the computation at each vertex requires only the data available in the neighborhood of the vertex (see Figure \ref{fig:vertex}).
-This approach significantly improves performance in comparison to general-purpose distributed data processing systems (e.g., Dryad \cite{isard2007dryad}, MapReduce \cite{dean2008mapreduce}), which do not leverage the underlying structure of graphs.
+The underlying theme in these systems is the \emph{think like a vertex} approach \cite{mccune2015thinking} where the computation at each vertex requires only the data available in the neighborhood of the vertex (see Fig. \ref{fig:intro1mapillustrate} for an illustrative example).
+This approach significantly improves performance in comparison to general-purpose distributed data processing systems (e.g., Dryad \cite{isard2007dryad}), which do not leverage the underlying structure of graphs.

-These distributed graph processing systems, however, require many messages to be exchanged among computing machines (servers) during job execution.
-As a result, communication bandwidth is a common bottleneck in parallel computations over graphs \cite{lumsdaine2007challenges}, accounting for more than $50 \%$ of the overall execution time in representative cases \cite{chen2014computation}.
-We develop a new framework that leverages coding to reduce the communication load in distributed graph processing.
-Motivated by the ``think like a vertex'' approach, we describe a mathematical model for MapReduce computations on graphs and show how carefully injecting redundancy in \textit{Map} phase results in significant reduction in the communication load during \textit{Shuffle} phase.
-The idea is to leverage the graph structure and create coded messages that simultaneously satisfy the data demand of multiple computing machines in \textit{Reduce} phase.
+In these distributed graph processing systems, different subgraphs are stored at different servers, where a subgraph refers to the set of files associated with a subset of graph vertices.
+As a result of the distributed subgraph allocation, for carrying out the graph computation for a given vertex at a particular server, the intermediate values corresponding to the neighboring vertices whose files are not available at the server have to be communicated from other servers.
+These distributed graph processing systems, therefore, require many messages to be exchanged among servers during job execution.
+This results in communication bottleneck in parallel computations over graphs \cite{lumsdaine2007challenges}, accounting for more than $50 \%$ of the overall execution time in representative cases \cite{chen2014computation}.